axemonkey/blog.clivemurray.com/src/pages/guitars.md

 ![Ibanez RG550DY](/public/images/2014/Mar/ibanez_rg550dy-1.jpg)

 [This](http://ibanez.wikia.com/wiki/RG550) was a real workhorse guitar.
-I obviously stickered it up, but also I switched out the original - fairly naff - humbuckers for a [DiMarzio](http://www.dimarzio.com/)[Air Norton](http://www.dimarzio.com/pickups/humbuckers/air-norton) in the neck and an [X2N](http://www.dimarzio.com/pickups/humbuckers/high-power/x2n) in the bridge, and that made it *very* interesting to play. :-)
+I obviously stickered it up, but also I switched out the original - fairly naff - humbuckers for a [DiMarzio](http://www.dimarzio.com/) [Air Norton](http://www.dimarzio.com/pickups/humbuckers/air-norton) in the neck and an [X2N](http://www.dimarzio.com/pickups/humbuckers/high-power/x2n) in the bridge, and that made it *very* interesting to play. :-)

 ### Ibanez JEM77FP (1989)